iwantm/QAPracticalProject/README.md

 ```
 ### Second Implementation
 ![Imgur](https://i.imgur.com/6Zn0Duj.png)

-The second implementation of the pipeline was very similar to the first except was made into a multibranch pipeline, using the BlueOcean plugin from Jenkins.
-The BlueOcean plugin allows for multibranch pipelines using the original Jenkinsfile, with the use of an access token produced by GitHub to allow it to access repositories linked to my GitHub account.
-The webhook was then updated to trigger on all events, this allowed Jenkins to run the pipeline on every branch of the repository, on each push.
-As this meant the application was deployed on every push to every branch, there were problems introduced if the updates stopped the application working as intended.
-To fix this, I added the below code to each stage of the pipeline that should only be ran on the main branch.
+The second implementation of the pipeline used the same base Jenkinsfile as the first, with few changes.
+The main difference between this implementation and the first was the introduction of the BlueOcean Jenkins Plugin that allowed for a multibranch pipeline to be set up.
+The BlueOcean plugin requires a GitHub access token to your account, so that it can check your repositories.
+It then lets you pick which repository you want to run a CI/CD server for, and searches it for a Jenkinsfile.
+The last change was to make the webhook trigger on all events, so that BlueOcean knows when a push is made to any branch.
+The Jenkinsfile had to be updated for the Build and Deploy steps with the below code so that it wasnt building and deploying on all branches, as this would have led to downtime as any errors in any branch would be automatically deployed.
 ```groovy
   when {
     branch 'main'